AdobeDocs/destination-sdk.en/help/docs-framework/self-service-template.md

 ```

+## Data usage and governance {#data-usage-governance}

+All [!DNL Adobe Experience Platform] destinations are compliant with data usage policies when handling your data.
+For detailed information on how [!DNL Adobe Experience Platform] enforces data governance, see [Data Governance in Real-time CDP](/help/rtcdp/privacy/data-governance-overview.md).

 ## Additional resources

 *You can provide further links to your product documentation or any other resources you consider important for the customer to be successful.*